 Browse any list of awards that Colorado wineries have won for their products in recent years, and you'll find that many of the winners are red wines.

 It's no accident that red wines seem to have a corner on the Colorado market.
-A significant percentage of the grapes grown in Colorado's Grand Valley are red varieties, says Glenn Foster, owner of the Colorado Wine Room and Talon Winery in Fruita.
+A significant percentage of the grapes grown in Grand Junction are red varieties, says Glenn Foster, owner of the Colorado Wine Room and Talon Winery in Fruita.